jualdrone/github-slideshow/_posts/0000-01-02-jualdrone.md

 layout: slide

-title: "Welcome to our second slide!"
+title: "Welcome to our JUALDRONE slide!"
+Here we learn Git
 ---

 Your text